 This page will be updated from time to time.
+It was last updated on 06 November 2023.
 Please check back frequently to see any updates or changes to this GDPR Compliance Statement.
 If there are any substantial changes I will announce them by email, on social media and in a blog post.

 Questions, comments and requests regarding this GDPR Compliance Statement are welcome, and should be addressed to firstname.lastname@example.org.